 When it comes to setting boundaries, I love the analogy of building a fence around your time.
 With this job (or really for anyone working from home), it can be difficult to separate your work life and personal life.
 In the past, I had a horrible habit of working all hours of the day.
 But now, I stop whatever I’m working on at 5 pm and go get Four so I can spend 2 uninterrupted hours with him.

 When I’m with him, I don’t have my phone out, I’m not scrolling on social media, but I’m present with him instead.
 I get so sad that I don’t have more time with him during the day (I know you working mamas hear me!) so giving him my undivided attention for 2 hours before we put him to bed helps with my mom guilt a ton.
-Then from 7 until bedtime, I switch my focus to Duncan so we can spend quality time catching up on our days or even just vegging on the couch.
-It doesn’t necessarily matter WHAT we’re doing, it’s just the fact that we’re doing it together, uninterrupted, that matters.
+Then from 7 until bedtime, I veg on the couch.

 I think for me, I’ve always thought of time management as a way to be more productive during the day while you’re working or doing tasks at home.
 But realizing that it bleeds into your personal life and family time has been so eye-opening to me.
 I feel like all of my time is used intentionally now and I don’t feel guilty when I’m doing something that might not be deemed “productive” because I’ve already blocked my time for it!